Adobe-Marketing-Cloud/aep-sdks-documentation/beta/project-griffon/using-project-griffon/validation-summary-and-project-griffon.md

 ## Overview

 You may use the Validation Summary feature to quickly and easily manage JavaScript functions to validate events in a Project Griffon session.
+Each function receives the events in a Project Griffon session.
+You can write functions to validate your client configuration, event conditions, tests and use cases.

 ## Getting Started